armory/docs/content/en/docs/spinnaker-user-guides/using-dinghy.md

 workflow for new projects is:

 1. Developer creates a new project in source control
 2. They create a Dinghyfile to build the application and pipelines in Spinnaker (even easier if there is a Module Repo set up with a templatized set of pipelines)
-1. When the code is committed to the [base branch]({{< ref "dinghy-enable#custom-branch-configuration" >}}) that the Dinghy service tracks, Armory picks up the
-   Dinghyfile, renders it, and applies it to Spinnaker, creating the application and the pipelines.
+3. When the code is committed to the branch that the Dinghy service tracks, Armory picks up the Dinghyfile, renders it, and applies it to Spinnaker, creating the application and the pipelines.

 Job done!
 If everything's been configured properly, your developers should be able to deploy their code using a previously-proven pipeline model without ever having had to go into Spinnaker to configure anything.